 • Lacks advanced editing or customization options

-• Cannot Copy DVD to DVD
+• Cannot copy DVD to disc, ISO or folder

 • No compression, so file sizes can be large

-3. BurnAware Free
+3. BurnAware

 BurnAware Free is a well-regarded DVD burning and copying tool that stands out for its simplicity and reliability.
 Designed for users who need a straightforward way to copy DVDs or create data, video, and audio discs, BurnAware Free offers an easy-to-navigate interface that makes the burning process quick and hassle-free.
 It's a great option for beginners and anyone looking for basic disc copying and creation features without complicated menus or technical jargon.
 The software works on Windows and supports a wide range of CD, DVD, and Blu-ray formats.